 By experimenting, an easier method may be discovered.
 With proper insertion, hearing instruments should fit snugly but comfortably.
-If the hearing instruments cause irritation of the ears, contact your hearing care professional.
+If hearing instruments cause irritation of the ears, contact your hearing care professional.

-Never attempt to modify the shape of the hearing instrument yourself.
+Never attempt to modify the shape of the hearing instrument, RIE moulds, or tubing yourself.

-$\mid \mathbf{I} \mid$ Tip: It may be helpful to pull your ear up and outward with your opposite hand during insertion.
+Tip: It may be helpful to pull the top of your ear back with your opposite hand during insertion to open the ear canal.